See where to get federal and state government grants to help fund your new food truck business

-The USDA run a Community Food Projects Competitive Grant Program to fight food insecurity by developing community food projects that help promote the self-sufficiency of low-income communities.
+The USDA runs a Community Food Projects Competitive Grant Program to fight food insecurity by developing community food projects that help promote the self-sufficiency of low-income communities.

 One of the objectives of the program is to increase the self-reliance of communities in providing for their own food needs.

-This may therefore present an opportunity to budding entrepreneurs who want to start a healthy type of food truck business where their produce is locally grown and sourced and sold within the local community.
+This may therefore present an opportunity to budding entrepreneurs who want to start a healthy type of food truck business where their produce is locally grown, sourced and sold within the local community.

 Go to USDA